AnikaErceg/slot-machine-game/README.md

 - Because at the moment tic is pretty much hardcoded in debug mode to ensure reels fall on correct position, order of elements can't be changed.

-- This chould be fixed by calculating which elements falls where when the app is loaded and store that information in an object.
+- This chould be fixed by calculating which element falls where when the app is loaded and store that information in an object.
 Maybe somehting like:

 ````
 // this is more clear example that would be easy to debug in case issue would arise